Wild and free: Places (and puffins) accessible only over Summer

 This nature reserve in the northwest fjords of Iceland is only accessible during the summer - winter trips require special permits.
 The pristine reserve covers almost 600 km2 of tundra, wildflowers, and cliffs; hundreds of species of native flowers and ferns grow throughout the rolling fields here, helped by a hunting ban and an absence of grazing animals over the last few decades.
 There have been no permanent residents since the 1950s, and no motorized vehicles are allowed.

 When you visit, you'll definitely want to hike to Hornbjarg, the towering cliff that has become one of the defining images of Iceland's landscape.

 Join an organized excursion, or hike alone during the summer months.
-Bring a tent and supplies if you are planning to camp overnight, keeping in mind there are no roads or shops.
+Bring a tent and supplies if you plan to camp overnight, considering there are no roads or shops.
 This is truly self-sufficient camping, so plan ahead and pack enough food, water, and warm clothes to be safe.